ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 The separate **Web service details** section includes the inputs concerning the trigger's web service.
 Consider that the trigger itself is a set of metadata that determines what fires and with what data, however the actual processing linked to the trigger is handled by the configured web service.
-This service needs to be accessible by the test bed and must be either:
+This service needs to be accessible by the Test Bed and must be either:

 * A **SOAP service** implementing the `GITB processing service API`_, a simple API that expects an arbitrary set of inputs and can provide any number of outputs.